-The ratio between the two velocity scales (u{τ}/u{p}) is shown in figure 6 for the two cases.
-The ratio is fairly constant for APG1, and for SEP the variation is not large except close to the separation and reattachment points.
-This is in strong contrast to the rapid separation and attachment simulated by SC and NM.
-The almost constant ratio will have some consequences for the scaling of the velocity profiles shown in § 3.3.
+The ratio between the two velocity scales $(u{\tau}/u_p)$ is shown in figure 8 for the two cases.
+The ratio is fairly constant for APG1, and even in the case of separation the variation is not violent.
+This is in strong contrast to the rapid